By definition, a project is a temporary endeavor used to create a unique deliverable.

 All the tools featured in this guide are excellent in their own ways.
 But, to find the right one for your team, you should always ask yourself:

-- What your team needs in terms of features,
+- What features your team needs,

 - Which layout works best for them, and